 At Long Lane Primary School, physical education (PE), school sport and physical activity is an important part of our curriculum and school life.
 As a result, we aim:

-- To have a positive impact on children’s health and wellbeing including their physical, social, emotional and cognitive development, while fostering a love of physical activity, which they will carry forward as they move through life.
+- to have a positive impact on children’s health and wellbeing including their physical, social, emotional and cognitive development, while fostering a love of physical activity, and a resounding resilience, which they will carry forward as they move through life.

 The national curriculum for physical education aims to ensure that all pupils: